Inclusion Advisory Panel

 Terms of reference

-The panel will provide expert advice to the City about:
+The panel provides expert advice to the City about:

 - strategic planning